Highlights

 Aarhus Universitet (AU)

-Malene Flensborg Damholdt is a Associate Professor of Psychology at the Department of Psychology, Aarhus University.
-She researches the relationship between human and AI, and how social technologies are perceived as tools, operators, or anything in between.
+Malene Flensborg Damholdt is an associate professor of Psychology at the Department of Psychology, Aarhus University.
+She researches the relationship between humans and AI, and how social technologies are perceived as tools, operators, or anything in between.

 Chief Scientist